headshot

 Costs of Technological Frictions: Evidence from EHR (Non-)Interoperability (with Kelsey Moran and Thi Mai Anh Nguyen)

 Abstract: Interoperability—the ability of different systems to work together—is an increasingly vital component of product markets.
-We study the impact of interoperability frictions in the context of US hospital Electronic Health Records (EHR) systems.
+We study the impact of interoperability frictions in the context of US hospital Electronic Health Record (EHR) systems.
 While use of EHR systems is widespread, interoperability of these systems remains low, particularly across those produced by different EHR vendors.
 We examine how interoperability affects patients by considering both a direct, technological effect of influencing health information exchange and an allocative effect of shifting the flow of patients across providers.
 Using an event study design in which interoperability between hospital pairs changes when one changes EHR vendors, we find evidence for both channels.
 When two hospitals switch to having the same EHR vendor, charges and readmissions rates for patients who are transferred and referred between them decrease by 4% and 11%, respectively.
 In addition, these hospitals now share 8% more inpatient transfers and 9-10% more referrals.
 This change in patient flows further affects patient outcomes: patient health improves when their sending hospitals switch to EHR vendors used by higher-quality hospitals in the market and worsens when the opposite occurs.
-To quantify the trade-off between interoperability and other receiving hospital characteristics, we estimate a demand model of patient flows that is identified by changes in hospital EHR vendors and interoperability levels.
-We show that eliminating all interoperability frictions would redirect 4% of patients to different hospitals and increase joint hospital-patient welfare by 20%, the equivalent of a 60-kilometer reduction in travel distance.
+To quantify the welfare gain from reducing interoperability frictions, we estimate a demand model of how patients and providers trade-off interoperability with other receiving hospital characteristics when choosing where to send patients.
+The model is identified by changes in patient flows following changes in hospital EHR vendors and interoperability levels.
+We show that eliminating all interoperability frictions would redirect 7.5% of patients to different hospitals and increase joint hospital-patient welfare by 21%, the equivalent of a 57-kilometer reduction in travel distance.

 Input-Price Responses to Horizontal Mergers and the Bargaining-Leverage Defense (with Todd Lensman)